decentraland/content-service/README.md

 ```
 server:
-  url: 'localhost'  # hostname of the server
-  port: '8000'      # port to use
+  port: '8000'                  # port to use for server
+  url: 'http://localhost:8000'  # server URL (used in the replication script)

 s3Storage:
   bucket: ''        # Bucket to use in S3
   acl: ''           # ACL for the bucket and files
+  url: ''           # URL for the bucket

 localStorage: 'tmp'   # local storage dir